IOT-DSA/dslink-dart-vapix/README.md

 **Note:** Any actionId that this rule depends on cannot be removed until the Rules which reference it are removed first.

+### Receiving Notifications

+When an Alarm Action is triggered, it will cause the remote camera to send a notification to the TCP Server running with the DSLink.
+This notification will appear in the `Axis` > `Notices` node, as a value.
+The value name will be the text which was provided with the Alarm Action, and the value itself will be the number of times that notification has been received.
+The notifications will not appear under this node until after the first notification has been received.

+If the Alarm Action is of a continuous nature, then the notification value should continue increasing once each second.
+If it is not a continuous notice, then it will increase once each time a new motion is detected.

+If you wish to reset the value of a notification, you can right-click on the notification and choose `@set`.
+You can then set the value to whatever number you would like (eg: 0).